Installing scientific packages¶

 a new version of one package does not break existing installations, so many

 Spack offers a simple but powerful syntax that allows users to specify versions and configuration options concisely.
 Package files are written in pure Python, and they are templated so that it is easy to swap compilers, dependency implementations (like MPI), versions, and build options with a single package file.
 Spack also generates module files so that packages can be loaded and unloaded from the user’s environment.

-Anaconda is a Python distribution published by Continuum Analytics.
-It is a stable collection of Open Source packages for big data and scientific use.
-About 100 are installed with Anaconda 2.2, and a total of 279 can be installed and updated from the Anaconda repository.
+Anaconda is a Python distribution published by Anaconda, Inc. It is a stable collection of Open Source packages for big data and scientific use.
+As of the 5.0 release of Anaconda, about 200 packages are installed by default, and a total of 400-500 can be installed and updated from the Anaconda repository.

-conda an open source (BSD licensed) package management system and
+conda is an open source (BSD licensed) package management system and

-install multiple versions of binary software packages and their dependencies,
+multiple versions of binary software packages and their dependencies, and

 making it easy to create independent environments even for C libraries.
 It is

-manages Python packages.
-Conda is available in Anaconda and Miniconda
+pip, which only manages Python packages.
+Conda is available in Anaconda and

 Miniconda (an easy-to-install download with just Python and conda).